padogrid/bundle-geode-1-docker-debezium_ksqldb_confluent/README.md

 ## Building Demo

-### Geode 1.13.3
+### Geode 1.13.x and 1.15.x

-❗ This bundle has been tested with Geode 1.13.3.
+❗ This bundle has been tested with Geode 1.13.3 and Geode 1.15.1.
 The Power BI examples included in this bundle  may not work with Geode 1.14.x due to unknown product issues.
-It is recommended that you first install Geode 1.13.3 as follows.
+It is recommended that you first install Geode 1.13.x or 1.15.x.
+The following examples installs Geode 1.13.3.

 ```bash
 # Check product versions